 - Escrow – is a popular payment option on some subscription platforms.

 Important: Remember each payment method has a different workflow and fee to it.
 In addition, your own bank may charge fees.
 Just remember clients will pay more when it means they have to work less as a buyer.

-Given that statement, every voice talent should be mindful of offering their own brand of customer service, just like every online business.
+Given that statement, every voice-actor should be mindful of offering their own brand of customer service, just like any online business.
 Make it VERY easy for them to pay you.
 How?
-Reduce the amount of emails, link clicks, and reading, from the time work is complete to the time you invoice, and make sure all emails about invoices have explicit instructions on how to pay.
+Reduce the number of emails, link clicks, and reading from the time your work has been completed to the time you invoice, and then make sure all emails about invoices have explicit instructions on how to pay.